-When you save a message as HTML in Outlook 2007 (and 2010), Outlook creates a matching (and annoying) folder containing XML and THMX files.
+When you save a message as HTML in Outlook 2007 (and 2010, 2013), Outlook creates a matching (and annoying) folder containing XML and THMX files.
+(Creating a signature creates this folder and file set as well.)
 For most users, deleting the folder also deletes the HTML page.
 This is because the default setting for managing web pages and folders is to show and manage them as a single file.

 You can change the behavior.
 Go to Windows Explorer's Folder Options.
 On the View tab, change the Managing pairs of Web pages and folders to Show both parts and manage them individually.